Kaarthikeyan-SS/-Super-Market-Sales-Dashboard-Power-BI-/README.md

 ## 📁 Repository Contents

-- `Super Store.pbix` - Power BI dashboard file (editable in Power BI Desktop).
+- `Super Market Dashboard.png` - Image of the dashboard preview.
-- `SuperStore Sales DataSet.xlsx` - Excel dataset used as the data source.
+- `Super Market Sales DataSet.xlsx` - Excel dataset used as the data source.
-- `Screenshot 2025-05-24 100502.png` - Image of the dashboard preview.

 ---